-Our family services coordinators and donation coordinators will walk with you on this often unexpected journey as you and your loved one make the ultimate act of human kindness.
+Our donation support specialists and donation coordinators will walk with you on this often unexpected journey as you and your loved one make the ultimate act of human kindness.
 They will answer your questions, keep you updated and work with the hospital to provide “memory making” opportunities of your family member.

 “I want to learn about their loved one.
 I want to learn about their likes, their dislikes.
 And then when it’s appropriate, that’s when we transition to discussing organ donation and the lives that could be saved.”

 – Anthony Honeywell, Donation Support manager

 The Family Care Guide includes the following information, and more: